danielmuthama/MATLAB-rng-and-Tstatistic/README.md

                                                         rng(470021907)

-(i) Generate 9 mutually independent normally distributed random variables, X1,  . . , X9, where the ith of these random variables has expected value μ equal to             zero, and variance a2i
- %equal to the ith digit of your Student ID number.
+##### (i) Generate 9 mutually independent normally distributed random variables, X1,  . . , X9, where the ith of these random variables has expected value μ equal to             zero, and variance a2i equal to the ith digit of your Student ID number.
 Collect these random variables into a 9 × 1 random vector, which we will view as a sample.

  %USE THE FOLLOWING SYNTAX TO GENERATE A RANDOM INTEGER
  %Y = randn(m,n) but we need to normalize to integer